-LAC LA BICHE REGION VISITOR INFORMATION CENTREVisitor Information located at the Museum, 10307 - 100 Street, (lower level of McArthur Place).
+LAC LA BICHE REGION VISITOR INFORMATION CENTREVisitor Information is located at 9906-101 Avenue, Main Street.
 Open year round.
 780-623-1727

 ATTRACTIONS & EVENTSLac La Biche is home to many exciting events throughout the year.
 Celebrate Canada Day at the Lac La Biche Mission, with children's events and tours of the National Historic Site.
 In July plan to attend the annual Lac La Biche Pow Wow Days.
 In August enjoy the Lakeland Country Fair & Rodeo.
 Get into the Christmas spirit by attending the Festival of Trees in November and in February attend the epic Winter Festival of Speed – an awesome ice racing spectacle on the frozen surface of Lac la Biche.

 For those looking for an active break, Portage Pool has five swimming lanes, and the wading pool and whirlpool are ideal for children.
 You can also check out the Bold Center, a magnificent 230,000 sq ft multi-use recreation facility for all of your fitness, sport, and social needs.
 Enjoy soccer, curling, hockey, fitness and so much more!

-OUTDOORSWith over 100 lakes and more than 1000 campsites in the area, the region is an ideal spot for outdoor adventure.
-Camping, fishing, hiking, bird watching, and boating are just some examples of ways you can enjoy the outdoors in the area.
+OUTDOORSWith over 100 lakes and more than 1000 campsites in the area, the region is a perfect place for outdoor adventure.
+Camping, fishing, hiking, bird watching, and boating are just some of the ways you can enjoy the outdoors in the area.
 You can start right in Lac La Biche as there are 22 km of paved trails around the lake.

 Nearby, play a round of golf at the Lac La Biche Golf & Country Club.
-Another beautiful area to explore is the Lakeland Provincial Park and Recreational Area.
+Another beautiful area to explore is Lakeland Provincial Park & Provincial Recreation Area.
 The 38 km world renowned canoe circuit includes seven lakes making it an exceptional experience.
 Stop to fish along the way or camp at one of the many sites.

-Drive 30 minutes south of Lac La Biche or 30 minutes north of Vilna on Hwy 36 to reach Kikino.
+Drive 30 minutes south of Lac La Biche or 30 minutes north of Vilna on Highway 36 to reach Kikino.
 The Silver Birch Resort and Rodeo are both located on the tranquil shores of Whitefish Lake.
-Miles of trails for hiking, biking, and birdwatching are waiting for your enjoyment.
+Miles of trails for hiking, biking, quadding and birdwatching are waiting for your enjoyment.
 Nearby Paradise Cove Resort is located on the shores of Whitefish Lake and offers complete facilities for camping, fishing, and recreation.

-Name: Lac La Biche Region
+Name: Lac La Biche County

-Address: 10106 - 102 Avenue, Lac La Biche, Alberta
+Address: 13422 AB-881, Lac La Biche, Alberta